Here Comes Nielsen!

 “Do you have cable TV?”
 Nancy asks.

 “Well, no but how do you define it?”
 I reply.
-Fair question, one would think.
+Fair question, one would think in the 21st century.

 “I have Internet service through my telephone company.
 I watch plenty of broadcast television through the Internet.
 I have Netflix, iTunes, Apple TV, Amazon Prime, and can access many of the traditional commercial and cable broadcasters’ content through the Internet, including my local PBS station.
 So I do have television delivered by a cable, so to speak.
 It is a wire cable,” I finish my lecture and pause for Nancy, now my unwitting student.

-My massive DVD collection is now digitized and sits on a hard drive along with all the music from my CDs, and home movies, all available through iTunes, delivered to every viewing device through my own wireless network.
+My massive DVD collection is now digitized and sits on a hard drive along with all the music from my CDs, and home movies, all playable through iTunes, delivered to every viewing device through my own home wireless network.
 It helps to be a networking dude.
-The Jurassic Media Professor isn’t so “Jurassic” in some ways, but back to the story.
+The Jurassic Media Professor isn’t so “Jurassic” in some ways, now back to the story.

-“Well, that makes sense,” Nancy politely responds.
-She ticks off the okay with cable TV.
+“Well, that makes sense,” Nancy politely responds and ticks off the okay with cable TV.

 “How many TVs do you have?”
 Nancy asks, still reading from her script.